stephenjohnlimb/boot/README.md

 Later I'll add in some Kafka and maybe also wrap the Spring Boot app up in a docker image.

 See [K8s on how I've started with MicroK8s](K8s.md), there are lots of other alternatives; but this is the one I've picked to have a go with.
+All of this information is available in and around the internet, I'm mainly documenting this for me.
+I find the process of writing and explaining how all this hangs together very useful for learning.
+It also provides me with a reference for the future as I use lots of different technologies some become stale through lack of use.

 So this project is a bit of a random wandering around technologies I'm interested in.